Von der Leyen slammed for not revealing Pfizer CEO texts

 "What Ursula von der Leyen is typing into her phone is, frankly, not a private matter.
 We need public scrutiny of EU text messages when they are used to make billion-euro vaccine deals," Fanta tweeted on Friday.

-"It is unacceptable that the commission is refusing to be transparent on contacts between von der Leyen and Bouria," tweeted MEP Kathleen Van Brempt from the Socialists & Democrats group on Friday and called for a dedicated Covid-19 parliamentary committee to further investigate the matter.
+"It is unacceptable that the commission is refusing to be transparent on contacts between von der Leyen and Bourla," tweeted MEP Kathleen Van Brempt from the Socialists & Democrats group on Friday and called for a dedicated Covid-19 parliamentary committee to further investigate the matter.

 In response, a spokesperson has said that the commission will respond to the recommendation before the deadline of 26 April 2022.